Parents Seek Help Discussing Autism with Newly Diagnosed 9-Year-OldSeptember 13, 2013

 Provide basic information about autism

 Depending on your son’s maturity and understanding, you may want to continue by talking about what autism means.
-(See our “What Is Autism?” webpage.)
+(See “What Is Autism?”)
 You want to give your child a positive but realistic picture.

 It may help your son to hear that autism is common and that there are many children like him.
 This can open a discussion about the strengths and challenges that many children with autism share.
 You might likewise discuss how individuals with autism tend to differ from other children.